akhenakh/dico/README.md

 * Implements json_compliant
 * errors explanation
 * the continue in _validate_fields does not show up in coverage
-* documentation for ValidationException on save()
 * in _apply_filters if call directly a callable not in a list arg error
 * update management for mongo ? (it will become a real ORM)
 * how to deal with filters while subclassing ?
-* release on pypi

 ## Differences with dictshield
 * dictshield raise ValueError while setting a property on a document if the data does not match the field, makes validate() useless